ManishLapasi/myRust/rust_concepts/readme.md

 - We can change type of shadow variables, but cannot change type of mut
 - We cannot edit const in any way once initialised
 - `char` in single quotes, `string` in double quotes

+- you know functions (gaslights you :P)
+- but just in case
+- remember to include typing (especially if you're emerging from a pythonic cave)

+- statements: don't return a value, expressions: return a value

+- for loop, while loop
+- if else statements
+- breaking out of outer loops using a label (specify label with `'label:`) syntax